 1. Choose Your Suppressor

 Pick the type and model that fits your needs (e.g., rifle, pistol, rimfire, shotgun).
+Lindler Defense/Liberty Armory can help you with this.

 2. Initiate Purchase

-Online (e-file paperwork- you must have an ATF supplied eForms Username and your chosen PIN) This can be done by phone or chat with Lindler Defense/Liberty Armory staff.
+You can start the process online (e-file paperwork - you must have an ATF supplied eForms Username and your chosen PIN).
+This can also be done by phone (803-398-5150) or in house with Lindler Defense/Liberty Armory staff, who can assist you with SC CCW classes as well.

 3. Tax Stamp / Paperwork